 The Niagara Facility's perpetual harvest offsets seasonal fluctuations in inventory inherent in outdoor cultivation and will ensure consistent, standardized input material for medical and adult-use sales channels.
-The Niagara Facility licence was granted on March 13, 2020, expires on March 13, 2023 and authorizes cannabis cultivation, propagation, harvesting and sales in "Building 1".
+Its licence was granted on March 13, 2020, expires on March 13, 2023 and authorizes cannabis cultivation, propagation, harvesting and sales in "Building 1".
+The entire 160,000 sq. ft. facility is now licensed and operational (see Key Developments During the Three and Six Months Ended March June 30, 2020).